View French version

 Dr. Rasha Kelej, CEO of Merck Foundation and President, Merck More Than a Mother with H.E.
 CLAR WEAH, The First Lady of Liberia and Ambassador of Merck More Than a Mother.

 Merck Foundation, the philanthropic arm of Merck KGaA Germany partnered with H.E.
-CLAR MARIE WEAH, The First Lady of Liberia to support livelihood of families of casual workers and persons living with disabilities, who are most affected by the lockdown of Coronavirus (COVID -19).
+CLAR MARIE WEAH, The First Lady of Liberia to support the livelihood of families of casual workers and persons living with disabilities, who are most affected by the lockdown of Coronavirus (COVID -19).

 Dr. Rasha Kelej, CEO of Merck Foundation and One of 100 Most Influential Africans (2019) explained, “The situation in Liberia and other countries is of grave concern and needs immediate action.
 In this exceptionally difficult period, Merck Foundation decided to make community donations to those who are most affected; women, people living with disabilities and casual workers, making it difficult for them to survive.
 Together with Liberia First Lady and Ambassador of Merck More than a Mother, we provided essential food and cleaning items; rice, cooking oil, soap and other items for over 1600 people in Liberia”.